Oil Heat vs. Heat Pump in Maine: The 2026 Decision Guide

 What About Your Existing System?

 If your oil boiler is 5 years old and running perfectly, nobody is suggesting you rip it out tomorrow.
-But if your system is 15-20+ years old and you’re looking at a replacement anyway, the math shifts dramatically:
+But if your system is 15-20+ years old and you're looking at a replacement anyway, the comparison shifts:

 The upfront cost is higher than an oil boiler replacement, but it closes significantly with rebates, especially for moderate- and low-income households who qualify for larger rebates ($2,000-$3,000 per outdoor unit).
-And the heat pump gives you cooling in summer, lower annual operating costs, and predictable energy pricing going forward.
-The payback period is typically 6-10 years, and faster if oil prices spike again.
+There's also a 30% federal tax credit available through 2032.
+And the heat pump gives you cooling in summer, predictable energy pricing, and a system you can pair with solar.

 The Insulation Multiplier